mackdelany/forest-inventory/README.md

 ## Getting started

-To run the service pull the repositary to a local machine and build/start the service with docker-compose:
+To run the service pull the repos to a local machine and build/start the service with docker-compose:

 ```
 git clone https://github.com/mackdelany/forest-inventory.git